Ewelina Hańska: Family and early life

 She was born in the Pohrebyszcze castle, in the Kiev Governorate of Russian partition of Poland.
 Although scholars agree that Hańska was born on 6 January, the year is disputed.
-Her biographers and those of her Balzac offer conflicting evidence of her age, taken from correspondence, family records, and testimonies from descendants.
+Her biographers and those of Balzac offer conflicting evidence of her age, taken from correspondence, family records, and testimonies from descendants.
 Most estimates range between 1801 and 1806.
 Balzac's biographer Graham Robb writes: "Balzac chose 1806 as her date of birth and he was probably right."
 Roger Pierrot's 1999 biography of Hańska, however, contends that she was born in 1804.
-Polish Biographical Dictionary gives 24 December 1805 (Georgian) which converts to 5 January 1805 (Julian).
+Polish Biographical Dictionary gives 24 December 1805 (Julian) which converts to 5 January 1806 (Gregorian).

 Like her brothers and sisters, Hańska was educated by her parents about family lineage and religion.
 Her mother was a devout Catholic, but her father also taught the children about Voltairian rationality.
 The family was secluded in Pohrebyszcze, with only occasional trips away.
 Once a year, the family visited Kiev for a market gathering, during which Rzewuski sold grain and her mother purchased clothing and supplies for the estate.

 Ewelina had three brothers: Adam, Ernest and Henryk, and three sisters: Alina, Karolina (better known as Karolina Sobańska) and Paulina.
-Hańska was closest to her brother Henryk, who later became famous for his work in the genre of Polish folk literature known as gawęda.
+Hańska was closest to her brother Henryk, who later became famous for his work in the genre of Polish folk literature known as gawęda szlachecka.
 They shared a passion for philosophical discussions, especially related to love and religion.
 Hańska's other brothers, Adam and Ernest, both pursued military careers.
 Hańska's eldest sister, Karolina, was admired as a child for her beauty, intellect, and musical talent.
 She later married a man 34 years her senior, a landowner from Podole named Hieronim Sobański.
 They separated after two years, and she began a series of passionate affairs with some of her many suitors.
 These included the Russian general Ivan Ossipovitch Witt, the Polish poet Adam Mickiewicz, and the Russian writer Alexander Pushkin.
 The Tsar considered her behavior scandalous and declared her dangerously disloyal.
 As a result, Hańska and the other Rzewuski women were watched carefully by police when they visited the Russian capital of St Petersburg.
 Hańska's younger sisters, Alina and Paulina, married early into comfortable upper-class families.
 Alina married a wealthy landowner from Smilavičy, whose father had gained his fortune by managing property for the Ogiński family.
 Her nephew Stanisław Moniuszko became a renowned composer.
 Paulina married a banker from Odessa named Jan Riznič.